MetPX/sarracenia/doc/sr_watch.1.rst

 By default, the topic is made of the default topic_prefix : version  *V02* , an action  *post* , followed by the default subtopic: the file path separated with dots (dot being the topic separator for amqp).
 You can overwrite the topic_prefix by setting this option.

-**[-real|--realpath]**

-The realpath option resolves paths given to their canonical ones, eliminating any indirection via symlinks.
-The behaviour improves the ability of sr_watch to monitor trees, but the trees may have completely different paths than the arguments given.
-This option also enforces traversing of symbolic links.

 **[-rec|--recursive <boolean>]**